-You certainly have a good idea of how to design your outdoor banner – you know that you have to think about the colours, you have to think about what to put in it, you have to think about the images, and all those other important and relevant details.
+You certainly already have a good idea of how to design a banner.
+You know that you have to think about the colours, you have to think about what text to include, you have to think about the images, and all those other important and relevant details.
 But when you are creating an outdoor banner, it’s quite easy to fall into a particular trap.
 If you don’t exactly know what you are doing – or what you are dealing with – you can end up making big mistakes.
-Following are the top three aspects you didn’t know about when designing an outdoor banner for your business.
+Take a look at our top four tips for designing an outdoor banner for your business.

 Next, you have to think about the colour.
 It wouldn’t do to just choose colours based on what you think may work.
 Identify your customers first.
 Women tend to see a more varied selection of colours, whilst men don’t have that particular attention to colour differentiation.
 Use colours that would stir the emotions of your customers, but make sure they blend well with your company colours as well.